AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extensibility_options.md

 ## Engine plug-ins

-Engine plug-ins integrate into the runtime viewing and playback engine, typically with the purpose of changing something about the way project data is loaded, or the way the data is used at runtime during the game loop.
+Engine plug-ins integrate into the runtime viewing and playback engine, typically with the purpose of changing something about the way project data is loaded, or the way the data is used at runtime during the engine loop.

 -	Engine plug-ins are always written in **C** and compiled to *.dll* files.

--	They are invoked systematically through a plug-in API at certain times while the engine is running -- for example, when a project is first loaded, at every frame of the update loop, when the data compiler starts up, when units are spawned in the game, etc. Your plug-in can jump in at these points and control what happens next.
+-	They are invoked systematically through a plug-in API at certain times while the engine is running -- for example, when a project is first loaded, at every frame of the update loop, when the data compiler starts up, when units are spawned in the world, etc. Your plug-in can jump in at these points and control what happens next.

 -	Engine plug-ins can also add new functions to the engine's Lua environment, so that the project's gameplay logic and/or editor plug-ins can call out to the C code of the engine plug-in to make stuff happen.